QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

 \subsection{Datasets and Software Frameworks}

-In this work, we evaluate the performance and robustness of classical neural networks against our proposed hybrid quantum--classical neural network architecture using three benchmark datasets: MNIST \cite{deng2012mnist,torchvision_mnist}, OrganAMNIST \cite{yang2023medmnist}, and CIFAR-10 \cite{lv2020cifar,torchvision_cifar10}.
-In addition, we employ dedicated software frameworks for implementing quantum circuits and adversarial robustness evaluation.
-The quantum circuits underlying QShield are constructed and integrated using the PennyLane library \cite{bergholm2018pennylane}, enabling seamless hybrid quantum--classical modeling.
-To rigorously assess adversarial robustness, we utilize both Torchattacks \cite{kim2020torchattacks} and the Adversarial Robustness Toolbox (ART) \cite{nicolae2018adversarial}, which provide a wide range of adversarial attack implementations.
-Together, these datasets and frameworks form the foundation of our experimental setup, enabling a comprehensive evaluation of model resilience under diverse adversarial conditions.
+In this work, we evaluate the performance and adversarial robustness of classical neural networks alongside our proposed hybrid quantum--classical neural network architecture using three benchmark datasets: MNIST \citep{deng2012mnist,torchvision_mnist}, OrganAMNIST \citep{yang2023medmnist}, and CIFAR-10 \citep{lv2020cifar,torchvision_cifar10}.
+Furthermore, we utilize dedicated software frameworks to implement the quantum circuits and conduct the adversarial robustness evaluations.
+The quantum circuits underlying QShield are constructed and integrated via the PennyLane library \citep{bergholm2018pennylane}, which facilitates seamless hybrid quantum--classical modeling.
+To rigorously assess adversarial robustness, we employ both Torchattacks \citep{kim2020torchattacks} and the Adversarial Robustness Toolbox (ART) \citep{nicolae2018adversarial}, which offer comprehensive implementations of various adversarial attacks.
+Together, these datasets and frameworks establish the foundation of our experimental setup, enabling an extensive evaluation of model resilience under diverse adversarial conditions.

-\subsubsection{Datasets.}
+\subsubsection{Datasets}